How to Write Scientific Names (part 2)

 Categories above genus

-It should be noted although binomial scientific names should always be italicized, any category above the level of the genus should be written in roman (i.e., non-italicized) text.
+It should be noted although binomial scientific names should always be italicized, any category above the level of the genus should be written in Roman (i.e., non-italicized) text.
 The exceptions to this rule include bacteria, fungi, and viruses; for these taxa, italics are also used at the family level.

 Multiple appearances